21 Easy Ways to Get More Fiber in Your Diet

 Dates are a super easy way to add fiber to your diet.
 They are sticky and sweet and make a wholesome snack on their own.
 But they are also satisfying when combined with nuts or cheese.

 Just two dates provide at least5.9 grams of fiber.
-The fiber in dates has been shown to contribute to regularbowel movements, and so, dates prevent constipation.
+The fiber in dates has been shown to contribute to regularbowel movements, and so, dates prevent constipation

 Apart from fiber, dates also offer a long list of nutrients, including calcium, iron, potassium, magnesium, copper, and vitamin B6.
 Additionally, dates have no dietary fat or cholesterol.